-GDP, or gross domestic product, is a reflection of the economy in a particular region of the world.
+GDP, or gross domestic product, reflects the economy in a particular region of the world.
 Though it makes sense to refer to states as having a GDP, you might run into situations where the economic performance of a state is referred to as the GSP, which stands for gross state product.
 Either way, for the sake of this article, we will be calling them GDP values.

-Since we are looking at the GDP by state in the United States of America, the GDP helps to inform people about how well a state is doing in terms of the state's economy.
+When looking at GDP by state in the United States, the GDP helps inform people about how well a state's economy is doing.
 The GDP of a state refers to the overall production and distribution of goods in a state.
-You will find that GDP values are listed as dollar amounts because it is a monetary representation of how much a state either brought in or spent on a quarterly basis.
+You will find that GDP values are listed as dollar amounts because it is a monetary representation of how much a state either brought in or spent quarterly.

 The gross domestic product of a state is calculated every three months.
 With this quarterly system in place, the progression or digression of the GDP in each state can be seen so state governments can understand how their economy performed throughout the year.
-Looking at economical performance from one year to the next is important in order to see where the state is thriving and where the state could use additional effort, but it is more informative for the GDP values to reflect shorter periods of time.
+Looking at economic performance from one year to the next is important to see where the state is thriving and where the state could use additional effort.
+Still, it is more informative for the GDP values to reflect shorter periods.

-A lot of changes take place on a month-to-month basis, and economies are already very fluctuating variables, so it makes more sense to view trends on a smaller scale than reflecting on GDP values once at the end of every year.
-Now that we understand that GDP values reflect the economic performance of a state, let's start looking at numbers!
+Many changes occur on a month-to-month basis, and economies are already very fluctuating variables, so it makes more sense to view trends on a smaller scale than reflecting on GDP values once at the end of every year.
+Now that we understand that GDP values reflect economic performance, let's start looking at numbers.